-Providing meaningful social features is a key ingredient for engagement in any online service – let alone in a learning service.
-Almost anyone who is using the internet has some experience with social media and has connected with other people or content when using it.
-Although, the web around us is highly social, it is hardly leveraged in online learning.
-In this blog, I will give you examples of how to make your courses more social and engaging, for optimal learning results.
+Providing social features is a key ingredient for engagement in any online service – let alone in a learning service.
+Everyone using the internet has some experience with social media and has connected with other people or content when using it.
+Although the web around us is highly social, it is hardly leveraged in online learning.
+I will give you examples of how to make your courses more social and engaging, for optimal learning results.

 Let’s enable social learning

 Normally, in online learning environments, you will find deserted or heated discussion forums.
 Even if there is engagement, not all discussions are alike.